bj-liang/Covid-19StockMarket/README.md

 # Covid-19CAPM
-Examines the CAPM trend during the corona virus pandemic
+Examines the CAPM and network trends during the corona virus pandemic